From hypnosis to acupuncture, holistic approach works wonders for veterans

 One therapy, which has been around since the 18th century, is clinical hypnosis.

 “Hypnosis is a tool that has been used for many years within VA,” said Vair.
-“Data suggests that about 70 percent or more of the population is hypnotizable.”
+“Data suggests that about 70% or more of the population is hypnotizable.”

 Some folks respond quickly and deeply to hypnosis, while some are not quite as responsive.
 When many people think of hypnosis they imagine a Las Vegas show with someone clucking like a chicken.